 \section{Toward a categorical formulation of counting complexity}

-Let $\mcM$ be a (strict) monoidal category \cite{maclane1998categories} with monoidal identity $\unit_\mcM$ and such that $S_\mcM=\Hom_\mcM(\unit_\mcM,\unit_\mcM)$ is a semiring; call this a {\em semiringed category}.
-A {\em monoidal word} is a collection of morphisms composed and tensored together to form a new morphism \cite{kassel1995quantum}.
+Let $\mcM$ be a (strict) monoidal category ~\cite{maclane1998categories} with monoidal identity $\unit_\mcM$ and such that $S_\mcM=\Hom_\mcM(\unit_\mcM,\unit_\mcM)$ is a semiring; call this a {\em semiringed category}.
+A {\em monoidal word} is a collection of morphisms composed (when domain and codomain match) and tensored together to form a new morphism ~\cite{kassel1995quantum,morton2014belief}.

 \begin{problem} The {\em counting problem} in a semiringed category $\mcM$ is to determine which morphism in $\Hom_\mcM(\unit_\mcM, \unit_\mcM)$ is represented by an arbitrary monoidal word in $\mcM$ with $\unit_\mcM$ as its domain and codomain. \end{problem}